-Es Baluard Museu d'Art Modern i Contemporani de Palma, Ajuntament de Palma Collection deposit
+Es Baluard Museu d'Art Modern i Contemporani de Palma, Ajuntament de Palma collection long-term loan

 Not on display